ThomasThelen/usgs-triplifier/base/Readme.md

+# Triplifier Base Image

 This is the base image used for the triplifier.
-It handles installing libraries that can take a while to build during development (eg GDAL).
-Since this layer doesn't need to change often, it's used as a base image for the triplifier.
+It handles building and installing the core libraries that the triplifier uses.
+These dependencies are large and can take a while to build.
+Since the dependencies rarely change, they're built into this base image which is then used by the triplifier's main Dockerfile.

-To build and push run `docker build -t gnislinkeddata/triplifier-base .` and `docker push gnislinkeddata/triplifier-base`.